HAN-oQo/Hindsight_Experience_Replay/README.md

 ---
 ## Test

-You can test with the pretrained network.
+You can test with the pretrained networks.
-It can be downloaded in this [link](https://drive.google.com/file/d/1K15wejlYKXAqaF9QPDislfAzrY8BdiyI/view?usp=share_link)
+All pretrained networks for 10bits/25bits/45bits can be downloaded in this [link](https://drive.google.com/drive/folders/1mwkvZ3ijwuyhkWacfXuGledEIZFxO0BM?usp=share_link)

 To see the bitflip simulation result with the network, run
 ```